Literature: The Art of War

 or occult science close to magic

-in the conditions outlined by Sun 2,500 years before modern age only prove that not using your common sense in combat
+in the conditions outlined by Sun 2,500 years before modern age only prove that not using your common sense in campaigns and combat

 usually earn you a quick end at a much unripe age.
 And, which is worse, earn the same end for your army and country due to recklessness